 My Italian ex-husband once told me that his relatives in Italy sometimes impoverish themselves because they feel obligated to spend hundreds of dollars every month on flowers for the dead.
 It’s a waste.
 I get this.
 And I’m totally on board with what Shawna so beautifully suggests.

 But sometimes, in lieu of anything else, send flowers.

-The flowers in this post were arranged by my talented cousin, Michelle LaPointe, who owns and operates Michelle’s Flowers in Saskatoon.
+The flowers in this post were arranged by Michelle LaPointe, who owns and operates Michelle’s Flowers in Saskatoon.